mariusc/apple-sdk/README.md

 Usage
 -----

-The `Relayr.framework` have a small subset of useful classes.
+The `Relayr.framework` has a small subset of useful classes.

 ### Web features

-The Relayr framework can call Relayr servers for information on apps, users, transmitters, devices, etc. It is worth noticing that all this call are asynchronous and the answer takes an amount of time propertional to the quality of your connection and the size of the response asked for.
+The Relayr framework can call the Relayr servers for information on apps, users, transmitters, devices, etc. It is worth noticing that all these calls are asynchronous and the answers take an amount of time proportional to the quality of your connection and the size of the response asked for.

 * `RelayrCloud.h`.
 It is used as a static class to check up several status from the Relayr Cloud.